Kasëm Trebeshina

-Kasëm Trebeshina (Berat, 8 August 1926 – Ankara, 6 November 2017) was an Albanian member of national resistance during World War II part of the National Liberation Movement, an actor, translator, communist prosecutor and writer.
+Kasëm Trebeshina (8 August 1926 – 6 November 2017) was an Albanian resistance fighter, actor, translator, communist prosecutor and writer.
+He was member of national resistance during World War II, part of the National Liberation Movement.
 He was one of the founders of the notorious communist secret police Sigurimi.

 Trebeshina was always supported by the communist secret police Sigurimi.
 In 1981 they attempted unsuccessfully to save him from being sentenced to prison.
 1981 and 1982 were catastrophic for Trebeshina's friends in the secret police Sigurimi, some of them had died, others had been arrested so Trebeshina had lost his old supporters.

 Biography

 Kasëm Trebeshina was born in Berat, originating from Vinokash in the region of Përmet, born to Hysen Vinokashi and Hatixhe Sanxhaktari.
-He was born in his mother's house in the "Murad Çelebi" neighbourhood in Berat, because Vinokash was burned by the greek andarts during the First Balkan War and the family settled in the plain of Myzeqe.
+He was born in his mother's house in the "Murad Çelebi" neighbourhood in Berat, because Vinokash was burned by the Greek andarts during the First Balkan War and the family settled in the plain of Myzeqe.
 He finished elementary education in his birthplace and continued high-school in Elbasan, he left school in order to join the resistance movement, due to his brother being arrested by the fascist authorities.

 In 1942 he joined the National Liberation Movement during the World War II, during which he was injured badly in February 1944.
 He fought in the region of Myzeqe and Mallakastër, after the injury he served in Vlora.
 At this time Trebeshina committed two controversial murders: one without trial and one behind the back.
 In the last days of the resistance Trebeshina was proposed to join the Department for People's Protection (Albanian name-sake of OZNA), but he did not accept.
 He continued in the serving as a military officer, being banished at 8 January 1948.
 During the years 1945-46 he served as assistant judge of Bilbil Klosi in some political cases.